Pipas/LinuxConfig/README.md

 I use Gnome as my desktop environment, it comes built in with new versions of Ubuntu and I found it to work best for me.

-A great piece of software to aid your custommization of gnome is `Gnome Tweak Tool`
+A great piece of software to aid your customization of gnome is `Gnome Tweak Tool`

 ```shell
 sudo apt install gnome-tweak-tool